mahavir9008/FilterCardNumber/README.md

 -  China Union Pay
        620000 - 629999 (takes priority over Maestro)

-Note : For any exception,Application have to catch the exception such as
+**Note** : For any exception,Application have to catch the exception such as
-// lengh should be between 12 - 18
+ - lengh should be between 12 - 18
-API Request -: try {
+- API Request -: try {
 			System.out.println(FactoryCardFilter.getCardType("49298044"));
 		} catch (Exception e) {
 			System.out.println(e.getMessage());
 		}
-API Response -:e.getMessage() ="Card length should be greater then 11"
+- API Response -:e.getMessage() ="Card length should be greater then 11"